tomatolog/manticore/docs/8_sphinxql_reference/select_syntax.rst

    10 times.

    Table functions is a mechanism of post-query result set processing.
-   It was added in 2.2.1-beta.
    Table functions take an arbitrary result set as their input, and return a new, processed set as their output.
-   The f.html argument should be the input result set, but a table function can optionally take and handle more arguments.
+The first argument should be the input result set, but a table function can optionally take and handle more arguments.
 Table functions can completely change the result set, including the schema.
 For now, only built in table functions are supported.
 UDFs are planned when the internal call interface is stabilized.
 Table functions work for both outer SELECT and nested SELECT.

    -  REMOVE\_REPEATS ( result\_set, column, offset, limit ) - removes
       repeated adjusted rows with the same ‘column’ value.